Improving Economies for Stronger Communities (IESC)

 Get the latest news from IESC, delivered straight to your inbox.

-Implement policies for growth
+Implemented policies for growth

-Implementing policies for growth by building the capacity of the public and private sectors to review, reform, and implement policies that support business viability, growth, and investment.
+IESC built the capacity of the public and private sectors to review, reform, and implement policies that support business viability, growth, and investment.

-Equip businesses for growth
+Equipped businesses for growth

-Access to finance for growth
+Facilitated access to finance for growth